 - (B) Flight condition verification.
 When comparing the parameters listed to those of the aeroplane, sufficient data should also be provided to verify the correct flight condition.
 For example, to show the control force is within ± 2.2daN (5 lb) in a static stability test, data to show correct airspeed, power, thrust or torque, aeroplane configuration, altitude, and other appropriate datum identification parameters should also be given.
 If comparing short period dynamics on an FSTD, normal acceleration may be used to establish a match to the aeroplane, but airspeed, altitude, control input, aeroplane configuration, and other appropriate data should also be given.
 All airspeed values should be assumed to be calibrated unless annotated otherwise and like values used for comparison. - (C) Where the tolerances have been replaced by correct trend and magnitude (CT&M), the FSTD should be tested and assessed as representative of the aeroplane or class of aeroplane to the satisfaction of the competent authority.
 To facilitate future evaluations, sufficient parameters should be recorded to establish a reference.
 For the initial qualification of FNPTs and BITDs no tolerances are to be applied and the use of CT&M is to be assumed throughout. - (D) Flight conditions.
-The flight conditions are specified as follows: - (a) ground-on ground, independent of aeroplane configuration; - (b) take-off gear down with flaps in any certified take-off position; - (c) second segment climb gear up with flaps in any certified take off position; - (d) clean flaps and gear up;
+The flight conditions are specified as follows: - ground-on ground, independent of aeroplane configuration; - take-off gear down with flaps in any certified take-off position;